 Brooks as Gov. William J. Le Petomane, the Yiddish-speaking Indian Chief and an Aviator; Burton Gilliam as Lyle;

 professional football player Alex Karras as the giant Mongo; David Huddleston as Olson Johnson; Liam Dunn as Rev. Johnson;

 John Hillerman as Howard Johnson; George Furth as Van Johnson; Claude Ennis Starrett Jr. as Gabby Johnson;

 Carol (Arthur) DeLuise as Harriett Van Johnson; Richard Collier as Dr. Sam Van Johnson; Charles McGregor as Charlie;

 Robyn Hilton as Miss Stein, the governor's secretary; Don Megowan as a Big Man; Dom DeLuise as the producer, Buddy Bizarre;

-and Count Basie, as Himself, actually performing with his band in the dirt in Agua Dulce (although a recording was dubbed in).
+and Count Basie, as Himself, actually performing with his band in the dirt in Rosamond (although a recording was dubbed in).